 You can view past household filter exports from People > More > Exports.
 The household exports are indicated by the household icon.
 The word "household" will also be included in the file name.

 View households on a list

 The households in your list are displayed.
-Some, perhaps most, households on your list will have only one resident.
-Here is how a household with four residents appears on my list:
+Some, perhaps most, of the households on your list will have only one resident.
+Here is how a household with four residents appears on a list:

 Split a list by households